goonerify/microservices-nodejs-devops/README.md

 `curl http://istio-ingressgateway.istio-system.svc.cluster.local/api/users/currentuser`

-cURL HTTP request from client pod to auth service
+cURL HTTP request from client pod to auth service `kubectl exec "$(kubectl get pod -l app=client -o jsonpath='{.items[0].metadata.name}')" -c client -- curl -sS auth-srv:3000/api/users/currentuser | grep -o "<title>.*</title>"`

-`kubectl exec "$(kubectl get pod -l app=client -o jsonpath='{.items[0].metadata.name}')" -c client -- curl -sS auth-srv:3000/api/users/currentuser | grep -o "<title>.*</title>"`
+Setup port forwarding on a specific port to a pod running within our cluster (This should only be used for troubleshooting in a development environment) `kubectl port-forward <name of the pod><port on local machine: port on the pod>`